Why Mentorship is Important

 What resources are available to mentors?

-GMI provides everything you need to guide your mentee.
+GMI provides everything you need to guide your student.

 You don’t need to be an expert, just follow the Mentor Guide and add your own personal experience.